Tips and advice to help you adapt to diet changes to help reduce your endometriosis symptoms

 The trick with changing to a new diet is not to do it all at once.
 It will be too challenging to do all the changes in one go, especially if you have to change many of your store cupboard ingredients.

 If you have been eating a lot of sugar you may go through a detox if you stop all at once, and it would be a good idea to wean yourself off your sugar habit.
+This article here written by a fellow endo warrior has tips on how she got off her sugar habit.
 To change to the new diet, it really will be easier to do a little at a time and gradually adapt to the changes.
 Maybe set yourself tangible, weekly targets.

 Download the Shopping list for the endometriosis diet - which includes a selection of recipes to help get you started:

-For example - your timetable to change to a new diet:
+Here is an example - a timetable to change to a new eating regime:

-Week one - start by doing one simple change - changing your hot drinks and change over to healthy options like herb teas
+Week one - start by doing one simple change - changing your hot drinks and change over to healthy options like herb teas.
+Now is the time to also start keeping a diary to include - your symptoms, medications taken, supplements taken, monthly cycle, and your daily dietary intake.

-Week two - change your lunch-time habit of having a wheat-based sandwich every day - change over to a healthy alternative, like buying gluten-free bread from your health store and adding some healthy dips and salads
+Week two - maybe change your lunch-time habit of having a wheat-based sandwich every day (if that is what you were doing) - change over to a healthy alternative, like buying gluten-free bread from your health store and adding some healthy dips and salads.
+And soup is always a good standby any day of the week.
+You can also bulk up any soups with a few spoonfuls of chia seeds which will add extra bulk, but most importantly will add extra nutrition.

-Week three - be brave and chuck out all those nasty ingredients from your cupboards and restock with safer alternatives – you even need to get rid of those bad oils you may have been using and buy healthier options
+Week three - be brave and chuck out all those nasty ingredients from your cupboards and restock with safer alternatives (or better still, give them to someone who could use them - I had waste) – you even need to get rid of those bad oils you may have been using and buy healthier options.
+This article here gives you advice on the best oils to use when you are dealing with endometriosis.

-Week five - gradually build up your new diet regime to include all meals based on the principles of the endo diet.
+Week five - gradually build up your new diet regime to include all meals based on the principles of an anti-inflammatory diet.
 Start collecting recipes for different meal ideas – there is a basic collection of endo-friendly recipes HERE

 Week six - continue building this new regime.
 Do not worry about lapses, you are only human.
-In a few weeks’ time you will be able to detect what really upsets your system when you have a relapse.
-I think wheat and coffee will knock your system side-ways - it does for a lot of women
+In a few weeks’ time you will be able to detect what really upsets your system when you have a relapse - and don't forget to keep up with your symptoms diary.
+I think wheat and coffee will knock your system side-ways if you have had a few weeks off and then try them again - it does for a lot of women

 At around week ten - give yourself a huge treat - go for a lovely therapeutic massage if you can afford it.
 If you can’t afford a trained masseur, then maybe a friend who has a natural touch could give you one.
 Whatever you do, don’t throw in the towel.
 The benefits will not come over night, but they will come.
-Believe me, many women have had huge benefits from changing their diet and have reduced their endometriosis symptoms immensely.
+Believe me, many women have had huge benefits from changing their diet and have had a noticeable reduction in their endometriosis symptoms.

 Resources to help you make the changes: